txbb1223/WF/README.md

 Task1:
 * Please see Task1.sln.
 Some driver code was included in the main function for demonstration.
 * Please see CppPythonWrapper for Step 3 and 4.
+Some writeup in Step3and4.txt.

 Task2:
 * Please see Task2.sln.
 The code uses void* and pointer to member to sort vector of any custom type (by template).
 It aims to be as generic as poosible.